f5devcentral/f5-velos-training/docs/velos_networking.rst

 VLANs
 =====

 VELOS supports both 802.1Q tagged and untagged VLAN interfaces.
 In the current F5OS releases, double VLAN tagging (802.1Q-in-Q) is not supported.
-Any port within a chassis partition, even across blades can be added to a VLAN and VLANs are specific to that chassis partition.
+Any port within a chassis partition, even across blades can be added to a VLAN, and VLANs are specific to that chassis partition.
 VLANs can be re-used across different chassis partitions, and tenants within and across chassis partitions can share the same VLANs.
-Any VLANs that are configured on different chassis partitions will not be able to communicate inside the chassis, they will need to be connected via and external switch to facilitate communication between them.
+Any VLANs that are configured on different chassis partitions will not be able to communicate inside the chassis, they will need to be connected via an external switch to facilitate communication between them.

 Link Aggregation Groups
 =======================

 VELOS allows for bonding of interfaces into Link Aggregation Groups or LAGs.
-LAGs can span across blades as long as blades are in the same chassis partition.
+LAGs can span across blades, as long as blades are in the same chassis partition.
 Links within a LAG must be the same type and speed.
 LAGs may be configured for static or lacp mode.
 The maximum number of members within a single LAG is 32.

 An admin can configure the **LACP Type** to **LACP** or **Static**, the **LACP Mode** to be **Active** or **Passive**, and the **LACP Interval** to **Slow** or **Fast**.